Emily has been writing online for four years. Recently, she started writing music reviews which have become rather popular.

 One thing that is undeniable about this artist, is he's got a style that easily jumps out that stands out, is very casual, and blends well.
 This is true for his music as well as his appearance.
 One word comes to mind, smooth.

-So, it really does make sense that Yelawolf has set his sights on opening a retail in his new hometown, Nashville.
-With the help of American Picker, Mike Wolfe, SLUMERICAN has "set up shop" in a Nashville, Tennessee.
+So, it really does make sense that Yelawolf has set his sights on opening a retail store in his new hometown, Nashville.
+With the help of American Picker, Mike Wolfe, SLUMERICAN has "set up shop" in Nashville, Tennessee.
+It opened in early 2017.

-However, in an interview with Forbes, Yelawolf describes the store as a barber shop and a tattoo shop.
-He also states that they'll be making custom furniture and hand bags, as well.
+In an interview with Forbes, Yelawolf describes the store as a barbershop and a tattoo shop.
+He also states that they'll be making custom furniture and handbags, as well.

 Yelawolf further explains that to him his career, along with music and his new storefront, is all just a way for him to share himself and his art with people.